prasincs/prasincs.github.io/content/post/2013-09-20-how-i-learned-to-stop-worrying-and-love-findbugs.md

 url: /2013/09/20/how-i-learned-to-stop-worrying-and-love-findbugs/
 ---

-{% include JB/setup %}

 *Update:* I know this is about a year late.
 I should do `git stash pop` more often.
 Also, after tweaking Jekyll Bootstrap too much I've decided to give up and port to something sane like Ghost or Octopress.

 ## The Five Stages of Grief

 Here is a cycle I see repeating in programmers (including myself) whenever a static analyzer is introduced in build process too late in the game.

 * Denial:
   - Before running anything "My code is awesome, the static analyzer will not catch anything for sure."
 And after running -- it should be a minor fix to resolving any issues

 * Anger:
   - How could my code be so bad.
 I totally did skim all the best practices of "Java Concurrency Patterns" and "Effective Java"

 * Bargaining: